oracle-devrel/devo.tutorials/create-modern-data-lake-oci-readme.md

 ---
 This repo is under active development.
 Building open source software is a community effort.
 We're excited to engage with the community building this.

-![OCI Datalake Architecture] {% img aligncenter assets/datalakeocichart_4481-9331b237844018b1.png "OCI Datalake Architecture Overview" %}
+{% img aligncenter assets/datalakeocichart_4481-9331b237844018b1.png "OCI Datalake Architecture Overview" %}

 ## Resource Manager Deployment